The Multidisciplinary End-Of-Life StudySep 26, 2022

 The study of death is unavoidably multidisciplinary.
 Accordingly, contributions from medicine, the humanities, and the social sciences are all found here in their relevant contexts.

-The student will be trained for a scope of practice that includes end of life counseling, end of life care, and to act as a bridge between hospices, palliative care, caregivers, families and end of life patients with the intention of creating sovereignty, compassion, and the highest quality of life and death.
+The student will be trained for a scope of practice that includes end-of-life counseling and end-of-life care, and to act as a bridge between hospices, palliative care, caregivers, families, and end-of-life patients with the intention of creating sovereignty, compassion, and the highest quality of life and death.
 Students will be competent in advocating, counseling, end-of-life care, also known as Death Doula skills, and practices such as vigil, end-of-life rituals, and Yoga Nidra Graceful Transitions, to help ease the challenges that arise with dying.

-This program qualifies for 75 hours of continuing education credits for MFTs, LPCCs, and/or LCSWs as well as approved provider approved by the California Board of Registered Nursing.
+This program qualifies for 75 hours of continuing education credits for MFTs, LPCCs, and/or LCSWs as well as approved providers approved by the California Board of Registered Nursing.